Terrier and dachshund care

 - Smooth Haired Dachshunds

-Your dog is a Terrier or Dachshund if they:
+Your dog is a terrier or dachshund if they:

 Enjoy exploring, digging, and chasing then pouncing on squeaky toys.
 Your Terrier or Dachshund will also have a tendency to bark when excited, and enjoy shredding paper and playing tug-o-war games with you and other dogs.
 Terriers are often known for their tenacity, persistence, pluck and for their innate desire to explore tunnels and dark holes.
-Many Terrier types are quite small with short or wiry coats, making them perfect outdoor explorers!
+Many terrier breeds are quite small with short or wiry coats, making them perfect outdoor explorers!

 Exercise and play

 Terriers and Dachshunds love the great outdoors and have a lot of energy for their small size.
 They are typically fast and agile, and will hunt any pests in the garden or out on walks, enthusiastically setting off after them through thick undergrowth, over or under fences and across all terrains.
+Terrier and dachshund exercise shouldn’t be too strenuous since these types of dogs are quite small; however, you might just be surprised at how much energy these little dogs actually have.

-A Terrier’s temperament is generally independent but loving, and as such they are good at providing their own entertainment as well as asking for affection from you!
+A terrier’s temperament is generally independent but loving, and as such they are good at providing their own entertainment as well as asking for affection from you!
 They are normally quite content to find their own amusement or play on their own if given the right safe toys.

 Terriers often enjoy destroying squeaky and soft toys, so make sure that there are no dangerous detachable pieces or other choking or swallowing hazards in them first.
 Check squeaky toys regularly to ensure the ‘squeak’ is in no danger of being removed and mistakenly eaten as a tasty treat!